This Brown Sugar Maple Pumpkin Pie is an elevated version of the beloved classic. This year, let this gorgeous pie grace your holiday table.

 Oh and a special thanks to my beautiful friend Heidi (Hi Heid!), I now enjoy my coffee with just a splash of cream in it… with my dessert… for breakfast.
 Winning.

-So I was going over my pumpkin pie from waaaaay back and I literally just shook my head and thought that there has to be a better way to make pumpkin pie!
-A way without using sweetened condensed milk and pre-made pumpkin pie spice?
-Although the title says ‘Scratch Pumpkin Pie’ I’m thinking now that isn’t so much the case. ugh.
+So I was going over my pumpkin pie from waaaaay back and I literally just shook my head and thought that there has to be level-up pumpkin pie!

 BUT adding a few eggs and half & half to a bowl full of pureed pumpkin, dark brown sugar, maple syrup and spices will do the trick… for a filling so soft, smooth and creamy… it’s like buttah, baby.

 Start by adding 1-1/2 cups of pumpkin puree into a large bowl.
-Crack open a can or use my homemade roasted pumpkin puree recipe… the choice is yours.
+Crack open a can or use 1-3/4 cups my homemade roasted pumpkin puree recipe… the choice is yours.

 To that, add in 3/4 cup dark brown sugar…